Affiliated with AdventHealth and Littleton Adventist Hospital

 Collateral Interview

-Testing Session
+6–8-Hour Testing Session

 Feedback Session

-Extensive Report
+Evaluation Report

 Consultation

-Participation in 504 Accommodation Plan and IEP School Meetings
+Participation in 504/IEP and Work Accommodation Meetings

 INCLUDING learning disabilities or academic giftedness in reading, writing, and math